 Days of Future and Past

-Boy Willie (Charles S. Dutton) has a chance of buying some land so that he can work for himself rather than someone else; trouble is he hasn't got the money.
-It is why he heads down to his sisters Bernie's (Alfre Woodard) with a truck full of water melons as whilst planning on selling them he also plans on selling the piano, a family heirloom which his sister has in her home.
-Thing is that there is no way that Bernie is going to allow him to sell it no matter how many plans he comes up with.
+Boy Willie (Charles S. Dutton - Zooman) has a chance of buying some land so that he can work for himself rather than someone else; trouble is he hasn't got the money.
+It is why he heads down to his sister, Bernie's (Alfre Woodard - How to Make an American Quilt), place with a truck full of water melons as whilst planning on selling them he also plans on selling the piano, a family heirloom which Bernie has in her home.
+Trouble is, there is no way that Bernie is going to allow him to sell the heirloom no matter how many plans he comes up with.

-As a white man in his 40s who has only ever lived in England I doubt I am the right person to review "The Piano Lesson" this made for TV adaptation of an August Wilson play.
-In fact I reckon if I had watched it back in 1995 I would have probably not even watched it for the simple reason it wasn't the sort of action movie or sports drama I enjoyed in my mid twenties.
-But now this is the sort of movie I chose to watch even if may be I don't fully appreciate what it is about.
+As a white man in his 40s who has only ever lived in England I doubt I am the right person to review "The Piano Lesson", this made for TV adaptation of an August Wilson play.
+In fact I reckon if I had come across it back in 1995 I probably wouldn't have even watched it for the simple reason it wasn't the sort of action movie or sports drama I enjoyed when I was in my twenties.
+But now "The Piano Lesson" is the sort of movie I chose to watch even if may be I don't fully appreciate the depth of the story.

 Despite this "The Piano Lesson" certainly has some entertaining performances with Charles S. Dutton playing the part of Willie as larger than life with big movements and facial expressions when it comes to the way he reacts.
 And Alfre Woodard delivers a powerful performance with fewer words and provides a nice contrast between Willie and Bernie when it comes to their mentalities to their past.